Welcome to the Chemistry Department!

 Schiller Science Initiative, Jane Allen and Samuel Wideman Student Research Fellowship Fund, the South Carolina Space Grant Consortium, Provost’s Office, and Chemistry Department.

-The following students were involved in research:
+The following students were involved in research in the academic year 2011-2012:

 - L. Ashley Washington (Chemistry ’11) worked with Dr. Holly Bevsek on her senior research project on the "Effect of the purity of carbon nanotubes on its reaction with NOx compounds".
 She presented the results to the department, at the Citadel Undergraduate Research Conference and at the April Meeting of the American Chemical Society in Anaheim.
 She was awarded second place overall at the 2011 Citadel Undergraduate Research Conference.